geocine/geopub/README.md

 - `--create-missing` auto-creates referenced chapters on build.
 - `serve` is supported (host/port flags available); `--open` will launch your browser.

+## Preprocessors

+GeoPub supports mdBook-compatible external preprocessors for content transformation.

+**See**: [examples/preprocessors/README.md](./examples/preprocessors/README.md) for complete documentation on:
+- Available example preprocessors
+- How to use preprocessors
+- Creating your own preprocessor
+- Protocol specification
+- Debugging and troubleshooting

 ## License

 * **Core Go code and original files** are licensed under the **MIT License** (see [LICENSE-MIT]).